Refinancing with Earnest

 If you cannot afford to take over payments for your parents but still want to help, you can recommend ways your parents can make the Parent PLUS loans more manageable.

-For one, they can consolidate and refinance PLUS Loans into a private loan with a lower interest rate to help save money over time.
+For one, they can consolidate and refinance PLUS Loans into a private loan.
+If they qualify for a lower interest rate to help save money over the life of the loan.
 This would also lessen the number of loans they have to keep track of, making payments easier to organize.

 Your parents can also see if they are eligible for the Income-Contingent Repayment plan, which would require they pay no more than 20% of their discretionary income on student loan payments each month.
 After 25 years of payments, the loans are forgiven.